 From the description so-far you might think that 2-cycle has complete domination over 4-cycle… Well in small marine applications and home lawn care it probably does.
 Comparing 2-cycle vs 4-cycle engines take a bit more work, however.
 The fact is, 4-cycle only has a few advantages: greater potential torque, higher fuel economy, and better emissions.
 With that said, let’s look at a list of pros and cons for both 2-cycle and 4-cycle and lay out the case for each:

 |Parts||ADVANTAGE||More moving parts|

 |Weight||ADVANTAGE||More parts = more weight|

-The bad news is, with the current environmentalist mania driving our government right now, it is likely that stricter emissions rules may eventually phase out 2-cycle engines.
-When this happens we hope manufacturers can improve 4-cycle technology and deliver products that perform as conveniently and easily as their 2-cycle counterparts.
+The bad news is, the current environmentalist focus seems to drive many municipal decisions right now.
+In the near future, stricter emissions rules may eventually phase out 2-cycle engines entirely.
+When this happens, we hope manufacturers can improve 4-cycle technology and deliver products that perform as conveniently and easily as their 2-cycle counterparts.